-Copies of the following documents will be available for inspection at the office of Li & Partners at 22/F, World-Wide House, 19 Des Voeux Road Central, Central, Hong Kong during normal business hours up to and including the date which is 14 days from the date of this document:
+Copies of the following documents will be available for inspection during normal business hours from 9:00 a.m. up to 5:00 p.m. at the office of Li & Partners at 22/F, World-Wide House, 19 Des Voeux Road Central, Central, Hong Kong up to and including the date which falls on 14 days from the date of this document:

-- (a) the Memorandum and Articles of Association; - (b) the Accountants' Report prepared by Ernst & Young for FY2016, FY2017, FY2018 and 1H2019, the text of which is set out in Appendix I to this document; - (c) the audited consolidated financial statements of our Group for FY2016, FY2017, FY2018 and 1H2019; - (d) the report on the unaudited pro forma financial information of our Group prepared by Ernst & Young, the text of which is set out in Appendix II to this document; - (e) the PRC legal opinion issued by Jingtian & Gongcheng, our PRC Legal Advisers, in respect of certain aspects of our Group and the property interests of our Group in the PRC; - (f) the Companies Law; - (g) the letter of advice prepared by Conyers Dill & Pearman, summarising certain aspects of Cayman Islands company law referred to in Appendix III to this document; - (h) the F&S Report, the summary of which is set forth in the section headed "Industry Overview" in this document;
+- (a) our Memorandum and Articles of Association; - (b) the Accountant's Report from Ernst & Young, in respect of the historical financial information of our Group FY2016, FY2017 and FY2018, the text of which is set out in Appendix I to this document; - (c) the audited combined financial statements of our Group for FY2016, FY2017 and FY2018; - (d) the report on the unaudited [REDACTED] financial information of our Group prepared by Ernst & Young, the text of which is set out in Appendix II to this document; - (e) the Companies Law; - (f) the letter of advice prepared by Conyers Dill & Pearman, summarising certain aspects of the Cayman Islands company law referred to in Appendix III to this document: - (g) the material contracts referred to under the paragraph headed "2.
+Further information about our business 2.1 Summary of material contracts" in Appendix IV to this document;